 Programs have been developed by the Huntington Union Free School District to improve communication among students and between students and staff, and reporting of potentially violent incidents.

 A. Prevention/Intervention Strategies

 Program Initiatives:

-The Huntington Union Free School District regularly conducts age appropriate programs for students, staff and parents, in each building such as:
+The Huntington Union Free School District regularly conducts age-appropriate programs for students, staff and parents, such as: